-Аp plication Preferences.
-Lets you select values for the following options: Show File/Directory Caption Instead of Name.
-The default value is No. Show Files from Nested Applications.
-The default value is No. Show Also Applications not in APPPATH.
-The default value is No. Show Descriptions on Application Tree.
-The default value is No. Show edahome, edaconf, edaprfu, scaroot, edatemp, edalog and focchache.
-The default value is No. Show Files on File Panel.
+- Application Preferences.
+Lets you select values for the following options: - Show File/Directory Caption Instead of Name.
+The default value is No. - Show Files from Nested Applications.
+The default value is No. - Show Also Applications not in APPPATH.
+The default value is No. - Show Descriptions on Application Tree.
+The default value is No. - Show edahome, edaconf, edaprfu, scaroot, edatemp, edalog and foccache.
+The default value is No. - Show Files on File Panel.
 The default value is Yes.
-If you change this to No, files will be shown on the application tree when you open an application folder.
-Restrict Application Ribbon.
-The default value is On.
-Da ta Assist.
-You can select values for the following options: Initial value for 'Optimize Load' DM Flow Property.
-The default value is Off.
-Restrict Data Assist Menu.
-The default value is On.
-Auto-run for Synonym Editor.
-Default value is Run on Change.
-Auto-run for Test Query.
-Default value isRun on Change with Limited Data.
-Auto-run for Custom Copy.
+If you change this to No, files will be shown on the application tree when you open an application folder. - Restrict Application Ribbon.
+The default value is On. - Data Assist.
+You can select values for the following options: - □ Initial value for Optimize Load DM Flow Property.
+The default value is On when opening existing or creating new DM Flow. - Auto-run for Synonym Editor (AUTORUN\SE).
+Enable automatic rerun of Sample data in Synonym Editor on change.
+Default value is Run on Change. - Auto-run for New Target in Business View Editor.
+Default value is Do Not Run on Change. - Auto-run for Test Query.
+Default value is Run on Change with Limited Data. - Auto-run for Custom Copy.
 Default value is Do Not Run on Change.
-Auto-run for Upload.
-Default value is Run on Change.

-Auto show data in Synonym Editor tree.
-Default value is No. Auto show data in Test Query tree.
-Default value is No. Auto show data in Custom Copy tree.
-Default value is No. Auto show data in Upload tree.
-Default value is Yes.
-Enable Persistent Help.
-The default value is Yes.
-Display Function Strategy.
+- Auto-run for Upload.
+Default value is Run on Change. - Auto show data in Synonym Editor tree.
+Default value is No. - Auto show data in Test Query tree.
+Default value is No. - Auto show data in Custom Copy tree.
+Default value is No. - Auto show data in Upload tree.
+Default value is Yes. - Enable Persistent Help.
+The default value is Yes. - Display Function Strategy.
 The default value is Short Description.
-You can select Syntax to see the function syntax instead of the description.
-Display Name Strategy.
+You can select Syntax to see the function syntax instead of the description. - □ Display Name Strategy.
 The default value is Title.
 You can select Alias, Description, or Name.
-Undo Limit.
-The default value is 50.
-Aggregate Filter Type.
-The default value is WHERE_GROUPED.
-You can select WHERE TOTAL.
-Auto update related nodes.
-The default value is No. Use segment name to qualify field references.
+If you select Title, but there is no Title attribute, the field name is displayed. - Undo Limit.
+The default value is 50. - Aggregate Filter Type.
+The default value is WHERE\GROUPED.
+You can select WHERE TOTAL. - Auto update related nodes.
+The default value is No. - Use segment name to qualify field references.
 The default value is For duplicate fields only.
-You can select Always.
-Support extended options.
-Default value is No. BV_NAMESPACE value (ON/OFF) in Data Assist.
-The default value is OFF.
-Support Business Folders for Cube.
-The default value is Yes.
-Auto-run for Compound/Layout.
-Default value is Run on Change.
-Auto-run Data Profiling for Join.
-Default value is Yes.
-Show Filters and Groups in Modal Dialog.
-The default value is No. Da ta Assist Joins.
-You can select values for the following options.
-Insert child segments with snowflakes.
-Default value is No. Default Join Type.
-The default value is Multiple.
-Display full component names.
-Default value is Yes.
-Use application name to qualify synonym reference.
-Default Value is Yes.
+You can select Always. - Support extended options.
+Default value is No. - BV\NAMESPACE value (ON/OFF) in Data Assist.
+The default value is OFF. - U Support Business Folders for Cube.
+The default value is Yes. - Auto-run for Compound/Layout (AUTORUN\COMPOUND).
+Enable automatic run of Procedures in Compound/Layout on change.
+Default value is Run on Change. - Use monotree when selecting files in the Data Assist.
+Default value is Yes. - Automatically redo prepare.
+Default value is No. - Include keys for default Business View.
+Default value is No. - Start Get Data Advanced Mode by Default.
+Default value is No. - □ Include Fields in Business View.
+Shows only Business View fields in the Synonym Editor, or all fields.
+Default value is BV.